CoTA's teaching artists are professionals within their own fields of study.

 Ultimately, the fusion of visual art, theatre, and performance as a method for introspection and creative identity formation is critical to Iain as both an artist and educator.

-Evie Mantone, Teaching Artist (BA Fine Arts, Emphasis in Sculpture, New Mexico State University)
+Evie Mantone, Teaching Artist (BFA Fine Arts, Emphasis in Sculpture, New Mexico State University)

 Although many artists possess varied skill sets, Yvette "Evie" Mantone is especially unique due to her mechanical engineering background.
 Logical yet imaginative, Evie integrates the highly technical properties of engineering into sculpture.
-The works of Evie envelope a balance of both masculine and feminine qualities, as her sculptures invoke a unique presence with their voluptuous curves of steel, strung tight with rigid scores of yarn.
+Her works envelope a balance of both masculine and feminine qualities, as her sculptures invoke a unique presence with their voluptuous curves of steel, strung tight with rigid scores of yarn.

 As a teaching artist for CoTA, Evie has the ability to foster creativity from both a scientific and expressive framework.
-While at CoTA, she utilizes her substitute teaching credential at the Chula Vista Elementary School District.
-Evie currently resides in San Diego where she continues expanding her portfolio and teaching art integration in the classroom.
+She currently resides in San Diego where she continues expanding her portfolio while teaching arts integration in the classroom.

-April McBride, Lead Artist and Program Coordinator (BA Theatre Arts, University of California, San Diego)
+April Boatman, Lead Artist (BA Theatre Arts, University of California, San Diego)

 A true performer at heart, April has always aspired to becoming an actress.
 An actress and singer who has performed extensively in San Diego and North County for close to twenty years, April has directed several productions for the stage and brings her passion for performance to all aspects of theatre, including vocal coaching for musicals and teaching character development.